This is a guide covering some aspects of using GrapheneOS. See the features page for a list of GrapheneOS features.

 - Follow your carrier's instructions for setting up APNs, this can be found in Settings ➔ Network & Internet ➔ SIMs ➔ Access Point Names

 - If calls do not work and you have LTE-only mode enabled, try toggling it off.
+If "Allow 2G" is disabled, try toggling it back on.
 Your carrier may not properly support VoLTE.

 - As a last resort you may need to ask your carrier for a replacement SIM card.